NEMSLinux/nems-docs/config/networking.rst

 -  **NRPE Check Commands:** 5666, 12489 TCP Out
 -  **WMI Check Commands:** 135, 445, 1024-1034 Out

+You must also ensure your NEMS Server is allowed to communicate with the following domains:

+-  nemslinux.com
+-  github.com

 Docker / Amazon Web Services
 ----------------------------